 A parent, school, club or organisation that is not a VRQA-approved SEO

 cannot arrange private student exchange programs into Australia.

-Parents and organisations seeking to enrol international students holding visitor visas in Victorian schools may seek enrolment for short periods of less than 28 days in a government school or less than 12 weeks in a Catholic or independent school.
+Parents and organisations seeking to enrol international students holding visitor visas in Victorian schools may seek enrolment if the student will be either:

 For more information about studying in a government school, see: